-Apollinaris was the highest-selling mineral water in the world.
+How did Apollinaris became the highest-selling mineral water in the world?

 Establishment of the company and growth

-George Murray Smith (1824 – 1901) was a successful London publisher.
+George Murray Smith (1824 – 1901) was the head of a successful London publishing business.
 He first encountered Apollinaris spring water whilst dining with Ernest Hart (1835 – 1898), the editor of the British Medical Journal, in 1872.
 Smith appreciated its taste, and determined to acquire the spring.

 Murray Smith was a skilled businessman, and he organised faster, more efficient and safer distribution of Apollinaris from Germany.
 Meanwhile, Steinkopff was praised for his high energy, and his bold and prudent business decisions.

-Company growth was to prove swift; just under 1.8 million bottles were sold in 1874, rising to over ten million bottles in 1881.
+Company growth was to prove swift; just under 1.8 million bottles were sold in 1874, the figure had risen to over ten million bottles in 1881.

 Foundation of a public company